LizMyers/LizMyers.github.io/tfjs01/README.md

 ### Getting started

 Clone this repo and <b>cd into the tfjs01</b> directory.
-Use npm to run the project on a local server in your browser (Chrome recommended)
+Use npm to run the project on a local server in your browser (Chrome is highly recommended)
 ```
 npm start
 ```